15 Cool Places to Check Out in Siesta Key On Your Florida Gulf Coast Vacation

 Beer Can Island Beach

 A scene straight out of Cast Away, Beer Can Island is also full of color and visual contrasts.
-The turquoise colors collide with the forests while the fallen trees feel perfectly out of place in such a fairytale-like environment.
-Be sure to bring your hammock to squeeze the most out of this popular attraction.
+We love how the turquoise colors collide with the forests while the fallen trees feel perfectly out of place in such a fairytale-like environment.
+We recommend bringing a hammock to squeeze the most out of this popular attraction.

 The majority of visitors come to the island by boat, making use of the shallow waters to beach their boats without needing a dock.
 Or you can reach Beer Can Island on four wheels via Broadway Street or North Shore Road.